prosodylab/Prosodylab-Aligner/README.md

     $ ./align.py -d MY_DICTIONARY.txt -t data data
     ...

 Lastly, the `-n` flag may be used to specify the number of training iterations per "round": align.py performs three rounds of training, each of which take approximately the same time, so the effect of increasing this value by one is approximately 3-fold.
-By default, `-n` is 4 (so 12 iterations of training in all), but the following command would set it at 5 (or 15 rounds of training):
+By default, `-n` is 4 (so 12 iterations of training in all), but the following command would set it at 5 (or 15 rounds of training in all):

-    $ ./align.py -n 4 -t data data
+    $ ./align.py -n 5 -t data data
     ...

 Other options are documented above.